 David Rodríguez Torrado

 Welcome!
-I’m a Teaching Assistant and Ph.D. candidate in Privacy Engineering at the Universidad Politécnica de Madrid (UPM), working within the STRAST research group (Real-Time Systems and Service Architecture for Telematics).
+I’m Assistant Professor and Ph.D. in Privacy Engineering at the Universidad Politécnica de Madrid (UPM), working within the STRAST research group (Real-Time Systems and Service Architecture for Telematics).
 My research focuses on the automated assessment of privacy and data protection compliance in ICT systems, especially in the context of Android mobile apps and GDPR regulation.

 🎓 About me

-Since 2023, I teach Software Analysis and Design (ADSW) to second-year students at the Escuela Técnica Superior de Ingenieros de Telecomunicación, where I cover topics like software design, concurrent programming, and complexity analysis.
+Since 2023, I teach Software Analysis and Design (ADSW) to second-year students at the Escuela Técnica Superior de Ingenieros de Telecomunicación, where I cover topics like software design, concurrent programming, and complexity analysis in Java.

-Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project AutoGDPR, related to GDPR compliance, privacy policy analysis, and data flow auditing.
+Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project AutoGDPR, focused on automating the assessment of GDPR compliance, by doing privacy policy analysis and data flow auditing.
 Today, I continue this work as my main research line.

 I currently serve as Publicity Chair for the International Workshop on Privacy Engineering (IWPE 2025), where I help coordinate outreach, promotion, and community engagement for the event.